How to organize a resume? What resume sections are compulsory? Writing a resume can seem daunting. But don't worry; it's easier than you think.

 It provides evidence of additional qualifications and expertise that will aid the employer in deciding to hire the individual.

-• The certification section should be located near the top of the resume, right after the academic section.
+• The certification section should be located near the top of the resume, right after the academic resume section.
 This is because it's one of the first things employers look for when deciding whether to contact a candidate.

 • The certificates chosen should be pertinent to the specific job being applied for.
 For instance, if applying for a software engineering role, put certifications related to coding or programming languages.